 - Color and texture: Creating, importing, and applying multiple textures to objects/creatures; defining color, reflectivity, and transparency

 - Rendering: Lights, camera, compiling movies, adding sound

 In addition, students can also expect to study and apply the following animation topics:

 - Weight and Secondary Action

 - Character Design

 - Sound-image Relationship

 Upon the successful completion of the camp, students will receive a New York Film Academy certificate and a copy of their work.

-Click here to learn more about the 3-Week 3D Animation Summer Camp.
+Click here to learn more about the application process.

-Please note that dates, prices, and curriculum are subject to change.
+Please note that curriculum, dates, and prices are open to change.